Curated-Awesome-Lists/GPT-Awesome-List-Generator/README.md

   10).
 For example, if the batch size is 10, then the data will be fetched from the data sources in batches of 10 (like 10 github projects at a time).
-- `number_of_results`: An integer representing the number of results to fetch from each data source (default is 40). the number of results to fetch from each data source (default is 40).
-For example, fetch 40 github projects then process them with LLM model in batches based on data_extraction_batch_size.
+- `number_of_results`: An integer representing the number of results to fetch from each data source (default is 40). the number of results to fetch from each data source (default is 20).
+For example, fetch 20 Github projects then process them with LLM model in batches based on data_extraction_batch_size.

 After initializing the class with these parameters, you can call the `save_and_return_awesome_list` method to generate